ResearchScientist/Notes-Web-Development/16 APIrequests/Notes/05Security.md

 Do not allow site to be embedded in an iframe by another site.
 This is stated with HTTP headers.

-# DOS
+# DDOS

 ## Attack

+Distributed Denial of Service.
 Overwhelming the server with numerous requests or slow reads.

 ## Defense

 Block intrusive traffic.
 Place defense before or within the server.

+**Rate Limit**

+- express-rate-limit : a node js package
+- nginx : a reverse proxy server put infront of node server